socc-io/Hawki/README.md

 ### 3. Collecting your indoor data using APP

-    ****** Application Capture Should be here!!!!!!!!!!
+    1)After Open application, Click Collector button

+    2)Input building name that you are located on and next click seach button.

+    3)Select building name from seached lists.

+    4)At intervals of one meter, Input x, y, z(repeat 10 times) in a single place.
+    - x means
+    - y ~
+    - z means the number of layers

 ### 4. Training indoor data

-    1) After Step 3, You can show your collected indoor data in below path
+    1) After Step 3, You can see your collected indoor data in below path

      - PROJECT_HOME/Data/WRM/RAW/[BUILDING_ID].dat